OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 **Randomize Question Order:**

-Selecting this option will randomize the order in which the questions are presented to each student.
+Selecting this option will randomize the order in which the questions are presented to each learner.

 **Randomize Answer Order:**

-Selecting this option will randomize the order in which the answers are presented to each student.
+Selecting this option will randomize the order in which the answers are presented to each learner.

 **Max Limit:**